fiseni/NuSeal/README.md

 ### 2. Validation Scope
 Depending on the nature of the library and the business model, authors may want a different strategy where even transitive consumers are required to have a license.
   - `Direct` (default): The assets are packed only to `build` directory.
 Only projects that directly consume your package will be validated for licenses.
-  - `Transitive`: The assets are packed to `build` and `buildTransitive` directories.
+  - `Transitive`: The assets are packed to `build` (to support projects using `packages.config`) and `buildTransitive` directories.
 The assets will flow to all consumers, direct and transitive.
-To avoid cluttering the build for large solutions, we're constraining the validation to only executable assemblies for this scope.
+For this scope, to avoid cluttering the build for large solutions, we're constraining the validation to only executable assemblies.

 ```xml
 <PropertyGroup>